fujitatomoya/ros2ai/doc/ROSCon2024_ros2ai.md

 ## **Talking is Easy, Show me the Code...** **<span style="color:red;">Seeing is More Believing</span>**

-> Demo can be found on https://github.com/fujitatomoya/ros2ai
+> Demo also can be found on https://github.com/fujitatomoya/ros2ai

 <!---
 # Questions for audience like